pauloinfotec/spring-wallet/README.md

   ```
   gcloud run deploy --source .
   ```
 - This project also has a *Dockerfile* if you want to build an image and deploy to a Kubernetes cluster.
+You need to run *mvn package* to generate the target jar file before the docker build command.

 ## Application aspects
 1. Transactions on service and repository level ensure atomicity